kkanshul/Hide-and-Seek/README.md

 Krishna Kumar Singh, Yong Jae Lee (http://krsingh.cs.ucdavis.edu/krishna_files/papers/hide_and_seek/hide_seek.html)

-If you use our work, please cite it:
+If you use our work, please cite:
 ```bibtex
 @inproceedings{singh-iccv2017,
   title = {Hide-and-Seek: Forcing a Network to be Meticulous for Weakly-supervised Object and Action Localization},